Autism and ADHD diagnosis support

 ADHD starts at a very young age and it may not be diagnosed until later in life.
 Children are more likely to be diagnosed during the school years.
 Often, this is because they have fewer adult support and are expected to work in large groups.

-We recommend that while you are waiting for your diagnosis, contact any of the support organisations to help you and your family at home.
+Whilst you wait for the diagnosis, any of the above groups can help you and your child at home.

 Your GP or education setting can refer them to a specialist for a formal assessment.
 There is no simple test to determine if they have ADHD.
 But a specialist can make an accurate diagnosis after a detailed assessment.